Running Bitbucket on an AWS cluster

 - Storage: A shared NFS server to store repositories in a common location accessible to all Bitbucket nodes.

-- An Amazon Elasticsearch Service domain for code and repository search.
+- An Amazon OpenSearch Service domain for code and repository search.

 For more information on the architecture, components and deployment process, see our Quick Start Guide.